VladUsatii/aimusic/README.md

 To run the project, do:

 ```
-chmod +x main.py
-./main.py "this is the music prompt"
+python3 main.py "this is the music prompt"
 ```